i'Lab

 Presentations

 Dalsky, D., (2018, November).
-Amae: International Perspectives.
-Invited talk by the Psychology Department, Sanata Dharma University, Yogyakarta, Indonesia.
+Amae: international perspectives.
+Invited talk at the Psychology Department, Sanata Dharma University, Yogyakarta, Indonesia.

 Dalsky, D., (2017, July).
 Tips for improving academic writing.
-Invited talk by the Psychology Department, Sanata Dharma University, Yogyakarta, Indonesia.
+Invited lecture, Psychology Department, Sanata Dharma University, Yogyakarta, Indonesia.

 Dalsky, D., & Garant, M. (2017, June).
 A Japan-China virtual classroom collaboration: Towards mutually understanding indigenous psychological concepts.
 Paper presented at the CAES International Conference Faces of English 2: Teaching and Researching Academic and Professional English, The University of Hong Kong, Hong Kong.